 But if God so arrays the grass of the field, which is alive today and tomorrow is thrown into the furnace, will He not much more do so for you, O men of little faith?
 Do not be anxious then, saying, What shall we eat? or What shall we drink? or With what shall we clothe ourselves?
 For all these things the Gentiles eagerly seek; for your heavenly Father knows that you need all these things.
 (NASB) Matt.
 6:30-32

 Yet, we are encouraged to ask.
 We are also encouraged to ask for forgiveness and to be delivered from temptation before we close our prayer.
 Here is a short prayer that a four-year-old gave in church one Sunday.

 And forgive us our trash baskets as we forgive those who put trash in our baskets.

-The young one was actually not too far off.
+She had confused “trespasses” for “trash baskets.”
+Yet, the young one was not too far off.
 Our sins are trash.
 Did you notice that God is holy and we are not?
 His name is be “hallowed” or “made holy” and we need forgiveness!

 Focus On Others